lepht/ReadItLater-to-Instapaper-Migrator/README.md

+# ReadItLater-to-Instapaper Migrator

-A commandline tool to transfer unread links from [Pocket](http://getpocket.com) (formerly ReadItLater) to [Instapaper](http://instapaper.com)
+A commandline tool to transfer unread links from [Pocket](http://getpocket.com) (formerly ReadItLater) to [Instapaper](http://instapaper.com).

-## Usage ##
+## Usage
-Just run `ril_to_instapaper.rb` from the commandline and you will be prompted for your username and password for both services.
-Your credentials won't be stored anywhere, and must be entered each time you run the script.
+Run `ril_to_instapaper.rb` and enter the username and password for both services when prompted.
+Credentials aren't stored and must be re-entered each time you execute the script.

-All 'unread' links will then be transferred from your ReadItLater account to your Instapaper account, and a result summary is printed.
+All 'unread' links are transferred from the given Pocket account to the Instapaper account's reading list and a result summary is printed.

 Glad to help, nfp, etc.